mantczakaus/ont_amplicon/README.md

 ### Clustering step outputs
 The files are located under the **Sample_name/02_clustering folder**.
-The output from Rattle will be saved under **SampleName/02_clustering/SampleName_rattle.fasta**.
+The output from RATTLE will be saved under **SampleName/02_clustering/SampleName_rattle.fasta**.
 The number of reads contributing to each clusters is listed in the header.
 The amplicon of interest is usually amongst the most abundant clusters (i.e. the ones represented by the most reads).
-The rattle log (**SampleName_rattle.log**) is also available in the same folder as well as a file called **SampleName_rattle.status** that catches whether the clustering step ran succesfully or not.
+The RTAYYLE log (**SampleName_rattle.log**) is also available in the same folder as well as a file called **SampleName_rattle.status** that catches whether the clustering step ran succesfully or not.

 ### Polishing step outputs
 The files are located under the **Sample_name/03_polishing folder**.